1:1 Chromebook Policy Handbook

 The Academy of Seminole Chromebook Device Accidental Damage Protection

-an incremental deductible within the current school year.
-The first claim deductible will be $50.00 with the deductible increasing by $50.00 for a second claim within the current school year, increasing to the price of replacement with a third claim within the current school year.
+The annual fee of $50.00 includes accidental damage protection.
+Each claim covered by the protection will be assessed as an incremental deductible within the current school year.
+The first claim deductible will be free with the deductible increasing by $50.00 for a second claim within the current school year, increasing to the price of replacement with a third claim within the current school year.
 If a student withdraws from The Academy of Seminole and then re-enrolls at a later date within the same school year, the coverage purchased at the student’s initial registration will be reinstated along with the number of claims made prior to withdrawal.

 Annual Coverage Due at Registration